ilatovsky/toga/docs/ARCHITECTURE.md

 > **Note**: Scripts currently need to be patched to use oscgard.
 This may change in future versions.

+### Architecture Principles

+**Virtual Device Abstraction**: As of December 2025, oscgard uses a modular architecture where:
+- **mod.lua** acts as a high-level orchestrator working with virtual devices
+- **oscgard_grid.lua** and **oscgard_arc.lua** are self-contained modules managing their own devices
+- Each module handles device-specific OSC protocol and lifecycle
+- mod.lua has no direct knowledge of device implementation details

 ```mermaid
 flowchart TB
     subgraph TouchOSC["TouchOSC Device"]